Part IIB guide

 Afternoon activities start on the hour.

-For all IIB coursework submitted after the given deadline a penalty of 20% of marks per week or part week that the work is late will be applied.
+For all IIB coursework submitted after the given deadline a penalty of 20% of marks available per week or part week that the work is late will be applied.

 There are a number of reasons why it may not be possible to submit on time, please refer to the Rearranging coursework and allowances guidelines for guidance.